 Introduction to Standards of Team Care for Cleft Palate and Craniofacial Teams

-Teams are comprised of experienced and qualified professionals from medical, surgical, dental, and allied health disciplines working in an interdisciplinary and coordinated system.
-The purpose and goal of Teams is to ensure that care is provided in a coordinated and consistent manner with the proper sequencing of evaluations and treatments within the framework of the patient’s overall developmental, medical, and psychological needs.
+Cleft and craniofacial teams are comprised of experienced and qualified professionals from medical, surgical, dental, and allied health disciplines working in an interdisciplinary and coordinated system.
+The purpose and goal of a team is to ensure that timely, evidence-based care is provided in a coordinated and consistent manner with the proper sequencing of evaluations and treatments within the framework of the patient’s overall developmental, medical, and psychosocial needs.

-As a means to verify the quality of the care provided by such Teams, the American Cleft Palate Craniofacial Association (ACPA) has an approval process in order to provide:
+The American Cleft Palate Craniofacial Association (ACPA) has developed an approval process for teams in order to provide:

-- Standards that identify essential characteristics of quality for Team composition and functioning in order to facilitate the improvement of team care
+- Standards that identify essential characteristics of quality for team composition and functioning in the context of collaborating healthcare systems in order to facilitate the improvement of team care.

-These standards have been widely peer-reviewed and represent expectations for approval of Teams providing care to individuals with clefts and craniofacial conditions.
+These standards are based on the ACPA Parameters of Care, which have received widespread peer-review, and represent expectations for approval of teams providing care to individuals with clefts and craniofacial differences.

-The ACPA has established standards for care and have identified the following six components as essential to the quality of care provided by interdisciplinary teams of health care specialists to patients with cleft lip/palate or craniofacial anomalies, regardless of the specific type of disorder:
+The ACPA has established standards for care and have identified the following seven components as essential to the quality of care provided by interdisciplinary teams of health care specialists to patients with cleft lip/palate or craniofacial differences, regardless of the specific diagnosis:

 - Team Composition